MicrosoftDocs/mesh-docs/mesh/mesh-app/import-content.md

 1. Go to OneDrive for Business on your PC and log in with the same Azure AD account that you used to log in to the Microsoft Mesh app.
 1. In OneDrive, go to Apps > Microsoft Mesh app (Preview) > MyContent and copy files to this directory.
 1. Once your files are copied to OneDrive, open the Content > OneDrive pane again to access them.

->[!Warning]
->We currently have a file size limit of 75MB, or maximum 300,000 vertex count for 3D models.
-If these limits are exceeded, you will fail to load your content, and get a warning: "This model is too complex".
-To resolve this, you can use [Azure Remote Rendering (ARR)](/mesh/mesh-app/arr-content), where more complex models can be loaded in your space.

 ## Enable local file picker